pavankumar0331/aws-projects/ecr-image-cross-region-replication/README.md

     5. S3 <br />
     6. Cloudwatch event. <br />

-# How this solution works??
+# How this solution works ??
-To begin with, you should decide which ecr repository images that you would want to copy from one region to another region.
+1. To begin with, you should decide which ecr repository images that you would want to copy from one region to another region. <br />
-A cloud watch event will be created and SQS ( FIFO ) will be added as target to the event.
+2. A cloud watch event will be created and SQS ( FIFO ) will be added as target to the event. <br />
-Whenever an image is successfully pushed to ecr repository cloudwatch event sent that notification to SQS Queue.
+3. Whenever an image is successfully pushed to ecr repository cloudwatch event sent that notification to SQS Queue. <br />
-Once the notification is stored in SQS, it then sent to consumer (i.e AWS Lambda).
+4. Once the notification is stored in SQS, it then sent to consumer (i.e AWS Lambda). <br />
-AWS Lambda will extract a few details from the Message like ( ECR Repository name, ImageName ) and start the codebuild and delete the message from the Queue. <br />
+5. AWS Lambda will extract a few details from the Message like ( ECR Repository name, ImageName ) and start the codebuild and delete the message from the Queue. <br />
-AWS Codebuild then do the following stuff. <br />
+6. AWS Codebuild then do the following stuff. <br />
     a. clone the image from source ecr repo. <br />
     b. create the ecr repo in destination region ( if not exist ). <br />
     c. push the image to destination region. <br />